florentbrient/emergent_constraint/README.md

 Statistical inferences consists in two methods:

 The first uses uncertainties underlying the observational predictor and project it onto the vertical axis using the emergent constraint relationship
 The second consists of estimating a posterior distribution by weighting each model's response by the likelihood of the model given the observations of the predictor.
-This can be done through information theory, i.e. the Kullback-Leibler divergence as coded in Brient and Schneider (16).
+This can be done through information theory, i.e. the Kullback-Leibler divergence as coded in [Brient and Schneider (16)](https://journals.ametsoc.org/doi/full/10.1175/JCLI-D-15-0897.1).

-The routines have been used in a peer-reviewed article, accepted for publication in Advances in Atmospheric Sciences.
+The routines have been used in a peer-reviewed article :

-Brient 2019, *Reducing uncertainties in climate projections with emergent constraints: Concepts, Examples and Prospects*.
+Brient 2019, *Reducing uncertainties in climate projections with emergent constraints: Concepts, Examples and Prospects*, Advances in Atmospheric Sciences (DOI:10.1007/s00376-019-9140-8).
 See preprint article on [EarthAriXiv](https://eartharxiv.org/qwbyt)

 Authors : F. Brient, T. Schneider